 How to Claim Compensation for Missed Connecting Flights?

 Once the dust has settled, you can start to think about your next steps.
 While missed flight connections aren’t explicitly outlined in EC 261, that doesn’t mean that you still can’t claim them.
 If you missed your connection because of a fault of the airline and you arrived at your final destination significantly later than you intended (3 hours or more), then you are eligible.
 You can file a claim yourself or work with a specialized company.
-You can find the best missed connecting flight compensation companies bellow.
+You can find the best flight compensation companies bellow.

 To file a claim yourself, you need to gather all your documentation, fill out EC261/2004 compensation form and submit it to the airline.
 The more information you can gather, the better.
 That will make your case stronger.
 They will review all details and get back to you with a decision.
 In many cases, they will try to deny on a technicality, so be prepared to appeal to get the compensation you deserve.